Mitsubishi Galant: Export

 Production in the United States began on 24 May 1993 when the first seventh generation Galant rolled off the assembly line in Normal, Illinois.
 The North American Galant was initially only available with two version of 2.4 L 4G64 four cylinder engines, SOHC 141 hp for "S, ES and LS" models and DOHC 160 hp version exclusively for the top model "GS".
 The GS is equipped with speed-sensitive steering and rear stabilizer bar as standard.
 From 1995 model year, the GS DOHC model was dropped from the line up.
 The Galant received a facelift for the 1996 model year with a new front bumper.

 In Europe were also available a "GTi" model with 170 PS naturally aspirated 2.5 L 6G73 24-valve DOHC engine, which was mounted with four-wheel drive, 5-speed manual transmission and four-wheel-steering.
 Four cylinders 1.8 L, 2.0 L 4G63 (SOHC), 2.0 turbodiesel engines as well as 2.0 L V6 engine and all-wheel drive options were also in this market.
 Body styles were four-door sedan and five-door liftback.
 Rear differential was not available with limited-slip.
 In option were sunroof, A/C, cruise control, power windows, central locking, electrical heated seats and electrical side-mirrors.

 In Asia such as in the Philippines, Thailand and Indonesia, the seventh generation Galant sedan was appeared in late 1993.
 It was offered in 2 grades: VR and top-spec Super Saloon.
 There were 2 engine choices offered: the 2.0 L four cylinder SOHC carbureted 16-valve 4G63 engine mated to a 5-speed manual for the VR or a 2.0 L non-Mivec DOHC V6 engine mated to either a 5-speed manual or a 4-speed automatic.
 The V6 engine was rated at 150 PS, same as the European version.
 The four cylinder engine was updated with fuel injection for the facelifted model.
+Indonesia received the facelift in 1997, the facelift only lasted for a year, making the facelifted 7th generation Galant a rare sight in Indonesia.